jogi/jogi.blog/README.md

 ## Prerequisite

-Atlas does not include a copy of the `hugo` binary.
+This starter project does not include a copy of the `hugo` binary.
 You will need to [install Hugo](https://gohugo.io/getting-started/installing/) first you can run any of the [commands](#available-commands) mentioned below.

 ## Getting Started